-The OPSC OAS interview is the final stage in the exam.
+The OPSC OAS interview is the final stage of the exam.
 It has 250 marks.

-Candidate’s knowledge and the ability to articulate and communicate their thoughts and opinions is also judged by the interviewing board.
+The candidate’s knowledge and the ability to articulate and communicate their thoughts and opinions are also judged by the interviewing board.
 However, no specific details of the interview are specified by OPSC in the OAS exam notification.

 Help us make sure you are you through an OTP: